DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/report-designer-tools/ui-panels/properties-panel.md

 ## Specify Expressions

-The **Properties** panel allows you to specify expressions that can include two or more data fields and various functions.
-Click a property marker to see whether the invoked context menu has the **PropertyName Expression** item.
+The **Properties** panel allows you to specify expressions that can calculate the value at runtime when a document is generated.
+Click the **f-marker** to invoke the [Expression Editor](expression-editor.md).

 ![](../../../../images/eurd-web-properties-panel-expressions.png)

-Click this item to specify an expression in the invoked Expression Editor.
+Specify an expression in the invoked Expression Editor.

 ![](../../../../images/eurd-web-properties-panel-expression-editor.png)